faatca/cue/README.md

-# cue - A simple messaging mechanism coordinating tasks
+# faat.cue - A simple messaging client to coordinate tasks

 ## Background